 Who is this game for?

-The sources position Above the Snow as sitting between cozy management and survival strategy.
+Above the Snow sits between cozy management and survival strategy.
 If you enjoyed the tension of Frostpunk but wanted warmer aesthetics and a stronger narrative, this is built directly for that gap.
 The Stardew Valley comparison comes from the character-driven crew dynamics rather than farming mechanics.

 The 1960s Alpine setting is specific and committed.
 Real-world brand licensing for furniture and outerwear, a partnership with an actual polar explorer, and a detailed mid-century visual style all point to a game that takes its setting seriously rather than using it as a backdrop.